Introduction to on-page conversion strategies..

 There is always more than one way to skin a cat and for the most part, website owners will pick what seems best to them, implement it and that's that.
 The problem is that what seems best isn't usually the best route forward.

-(Believe us, even as a company that has done this many times over many years we're still often surprised by the results of split testing.)
+(Believe us, even our director who has done this many times over 2 decades is still often surprised by the results of split testing - never assume you know what will work best.)

 Split testing is when you offer up two versions of a webpage to see which one is most popular.
 (You can go much deeper than the webpage level but we'll just describe full-page split-testing to keep things simple).